-Sometimes the cinema can even by physically stimulating.
-A study in the journal Heart found that laughing through a funny film could help to dilate the blood vessels and improve blood flow.
+Sometimes the cinema can even be physically stimulating.
+A study in the journal Heart found that laughing through a funny film could help to dilate your blood vessels and improve blood flow.
 When you laugh it also releases endorphins, a type of chemical produced by the brain that helps you to feel more relaxed and well.

 Tips for a healthy cinema visit

 - The snacks available at the cinema such as fizzy drinks, cheesy nachos and pick ‘n’ mix may be tempting, but they can also be high in fat, sugar and calories.
 So try to plan ahead and bring healthy snacks like fresh fruit, nuts or low-sugar cereal bars with you.
 Or go for plain popcorn without salt or butter, or sugar-free or ‘diet’ versions of fizzy drinks instead.

 - If you live near enough, why not walk to the cinema to add some exercise into your day?

 - Think about going with friends and spending some time together afterwards talking about the film.
 Social interaction can be good for your mood.